Lower Subansiri district: Demographics

 This district is inhabited by Nyishis and Apatanis.

 Languages

 Languages used in the district include Apatani, Nyishi language.

 Culture

 Major local festivals of the district are Nyokum, Boori-Boot Yullo, and Dree Festival.

 Flora and fauna

 In 1995 Lower Subansiri district became home to the Talley Valley Wildlife Sanctuary, which has an area of 337 km2.

+Development

+Gyati Takka General Hospital (GTGH) in Lower Subansiri district has become the first hospital in the state of Arunachal Pradesh to receive support from CHD Group in its effort to build robust health system for the North East Region.